Warm Home Discount 2021

 Cold Weather Payments entitle you to receive an automatic payment of £25 if the average temperature in your area is forecast to be 0°C or below for 7 days in a row.

-Running from 1 November 2018 to 31 March 2019, the Cold Weather Payment can be claimed if you receive certain benefits:
+The Cold Weather Payment can be claimed if you receive certain benefits:

 - Pension Credit